-O. Will today's flight be completed entirely under daylight conditions?
+O.Will today's flight be completed entirely under daylight conditions?
 Yes No

-Subtotal "No" Answers. -
+Subtotal "No" Answers:

-IV.Aircraft Condition
+IV.Air craft Condition

-A.Has the aircraft flown since its last maintenance inspection or repair?
-Yes No
+repair?
+A.Has the aircraft flown since its last maintenance inspection or Yes No

-B.Have you determined that the aircraft is currently airworthy (Appendix B)?
+(Append B.Have you determined that the aircraft is currently airworthy dix B)?
 Yes No

-C.Will you land with at least one (1) hour of fuel remaining in the tanks?
-Yes No
+tanks?
+C.Will you land with at least one (1) hour of fuel remaining in the Yes No

-Subtotal "No" Answers.
+Subtotal "No" Answers:

 Total of all "No" Answers:

-NormalCautionNo - Go0 - 34 - 6Greater
+of all "No" Answers: